Bicycle performance: Climbing power

 This approximation approaches the real solution for small, i.e. normal grades.
 For extremely steep slopes such as 0.35 the approximation gives an overestimation of about 6%.

 As this power is used to increase the potential energy of bike and rider, it is returned as motive power when going downhill and not lost unless the rider brakes or travels faster than desired.

 Power for acceleration

 The power $P_A$ for accelerating the bike and rider having total mass m with acceleration a and rotationally also the wheels having mass $m_w$ is:

 The approximation is valid if $m_w$ is assumed to be concentrated at the rims and tires and these are not slipping.
 The mass of such wheels can thus be counted twice for this calculation, independent of the wheels' sizes.

 As this power is used to increase the kinetic energy of bike and rider, it is returned when decelerating and not lost unless the rider brakes or travels faster than desired.

 Total power

+The total power can be summed as:

 where $\eta \,$ is the mechanical efficiency of the drive train described at the beginning of this article.

 Given this simplified equation, one can calculate some values of interest.
 For example, assuming no wind, one gets the following results for power delivered to the pedals (watts):